hsdfat/adong-food-dashboard/fe-template.md

   InputGroup,
 } from 'react-bootstrap'
 import { FontAwesomeIcon } from '@fortawesome/react-fontawesome'
+import {
+  faPlus,
+  faEllipsisVertical,
+  faSearch,
-import { faPlus, faEllipsisVertical, faSearch } from '@fortawesome/free-solid-svg-icons'
+} from '@fortawesome/free-solid-svg-icons'
 import { useRouter, useSearchParams } from 'next/navigation'
 import { dishApi } from '@/services'
 import { Dish } from '@/models'